Ready Region Southeastern

 Leading Ready Region Southeastern

 We are proud to have been selected as the lead organization for Ready Region Southeastern.
-As a Ready Region lead organization, we are a part of a statewide network bringing strategic leadership and coordination of early childhood care and education (ECCE) services and resources to prepare all children and families for succes.
+As a Ready Region lead organization, we are a part of a statewide network bringing strategic leadership and coordination of early childhood care and education (ECCE) services and resources to prepare all children and families for success.

 Ready Region Southeastern is one of nine Ready Regions in the state including cities of Chesapeake, Franklin, Norfolk, Portsmouth, Suffolk, Virginia Beach; and counties of Accomack, Isle of Wight, Northampton and Southampton.